fractaldotbox/seele/README.md

 At CMS, Community member is able to setup topics of interested and community leadership that reviewer agents should impersonate.
 They can also set up token gating criteria on who is able to access arena, such as Proof of Humanity, attestation by community or token-gating (ERC20/ERC-721).

-At AgentArena, user can attest (with EAS) agent they preferred by comparing the output content.
+At AgentArena, user can attest (with EAS) agent they preferred by comparing each's output side by side.

-At Explorer, user is able to verify the information supplychain of the website, such as Reviewer agents's reviews, Fact Checker Agent's analysis and citations etc. This help the community to understand hoow agent systems work as a whole (compared to simply fine-tuning single LLM) and provide feedback as hyperparameters
+At Explorer, user is able to verify the information supplychain & proofs of the website, such as Reviewer agents's reviews, Fact Checker Agent's analysis.
+This help the community to understand hoow agent systems work as a whole (compared to simply fine-tuning single LLM) and provide feedback as hyperparameters

 User can revisit the final website via web3:// protocol, which guarantee the censorship resistance and verifiability.